marennodenes/Flashcard-App/README.md

 - [Release 1](/docs/release_1/) - Initial implementation and basic functionality
 - [Release 2](/docs/release_2/) - Enhanced features, user authentication, and quality improvements

-## User stories

-The application addresses these key user needs:

-- As a user, I want to create a login profile, so that my flashcards are saved separately from other users
-- As a user, I want to create a new deck, so that I can group related flashcards by subject
-- As a user, I want to add flashcards with questions and answers, so that I can test my knowledge
-- As a user, I want to study my flashcards with a flip interface, so that I can practice active recall
-- As a user, I want to track my progress, so that I can see which cards I need to review

 ## Use of AI